 Cryptocurrencies: Changing the way money and assets are transferred

 Since Bitcoin’s official release in January 2009, cryptocoins have transformed the financial industry.
 Many have heard about popular cryptocurrencies such as Ethereum or Bitcoin or Ripple or maybe even heard about ICOs, but few know how they work, where they come from or what is needed to get started in the crypto space.
 So this is your guide to understanding cryptocurrencies and how they are reinventing the financial landscape of tomorrow.

 What are cryptocurrencies?

 Today, everything is going digital; however, minveney and cash, for the most part, have been left behind.
 Even when using online transfers or credit cards, you still expect your physical money to exist somewhere — whether it is in a wallet or a bank.
 However, cryptocoins are changing these outdated notions of physical cash or third parties and storing the digitized format of your funds on a digital database known as a blockchain — the technology that was introduced by Bitcoin.

 Put simply, a cryptocurrency lets its users transfer funds almost instantly.
 A digital currency does not rely on a third party, and that successfully lowers the transaction fees.
-However, over many years, cryptocurrencies like Litecoin, DASH, TenX, Binance, VeChain, Digibyte, Waves, Siacoin, Monacoin, MaidSafe and many more have moved well beyond the core component of being a traditional currency and have built robust platforms for allowing the users to even transfer real-life assets including real estate and cards.
+However, over many years, cryptocurrencies like Litecoin, DASH, TenX, Binance, VeChain, Digibyte, Waves, Siacoin, Monacoin, MaidSafe and many more have moved well beyond the core component of being a traditional currency and have built robust platforms for allowing the users to even transfer real-life assets including real estate and cards or buy stuff from e-commerce sites like Joy Love Dolls.
 Every cryptocoin uses a powerful blockchain for executing these transactions and recording them.

 The word “crypto” in the phrase “cryptocurrency” is used because every single transaction involving digital currencies is completely encrypted for security purposes; this process is known as cryptography.
 The use of cryptography, in this case, is done for following reasons: